multidots/multicollab/readme.txt

 If you’d still like help, simply <a href="https://bit.ly/3KPzx2I" target="_blank">open up a ticket on WordPress.org directly here</a> and we’ll get back to you as quickly as possible!

 == Changelog ==

+= 4.9 - 21.03.2025 =
+* [New] Multicollab is now fully compatible with Gutenberg API 3.
+* [Enhancement] Optimized performance for faster and smoother collaboration.
+* [Bug Fixes] Fixed minor bugs related to the plugin’s interactions with Gutenberg blocks, providing a smoother editing experience.

 = 4.8.1 - 07.01.2025 =
 * [Bug Fixes] - Addressed minor issues to enhance overall stability and user experience.